 Step 6: Serve

 Garnish with sliced green onions before serving hot.
-Enjoy this sweet and savory noodle dish!
+Enjoy this sweet and savory noodle dish that’s sure to delight!

 How to Serve Ground Beef Mongolian Noodles